Cubs vs. Reds Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs' Justin Steele (6-1) will make his 11th start of the season.
+- Jameson Taillon (0-3) will take the mound for the Cubs, his eighth start of the season.

+- In seven starts this season, Taillon has not yet earned a quality start.

+- Taillon has made two starts of five or more innings in seven chances this season, and averages 3.7 frames when he pitches.

 |Opponent